signalfx/enhanced-rds-monitoring/README.md

 First create an environment variable called `groups`.
 This will store the list of metric groups to be reported.
 To report all available metrics, enter `All`.
 Otherwise, list the names of desired metric groups, spelled exactly as above, separated by single spaces.

-Next, create a variable to store your SignalFx access token.
-Create a field called `encrypted_access_token` to store an encrypted SignalFx access token, or simply `access_token` to store an unencrypted token.
+Next, create a variable to store your Splunk Observability Cloud access token.
+Create a field called `encrypted_access_token` to store an encrypted Splunk Observability Cloud access token, or simply `access_token` to store an unencrypted token.
 Paste your access token into the value field.

 If you use `encrypted_access_token`, follow the steps below to encrypt it:
   * Under `Encryption configuration`, check the box to `Enable helpers for encryption in transit`.
 A new field will appear labelled `KMS key to encrypt in transit`.